One Dress

 We left to walk to my house, and it felt like I was a prisoner walking the last mile to death row.
 I was simply terrified.
 Would I come home and find that I couldn’t be me?
 That I would have to go back to the joyless kind of life I would have as a boy?
 Would my mother pretend to accept me, and then beat me again?
 What did my dad think about all of this?
 I had so many questions going through my head, it came as a surprise when we arrived at my house.
 At least the police were gone now.

 I walked up the stairs to the front door, and I couldn’t bring myself to open the door.
-Deanna knocked on the door, and when it opened I saw my big sister.
+Deanna knocked on the door and, when it opened, I saw my big sister.
 I just stood there with my eyes down, and waited.

 “Yes?
 Deanna, Mrs. Serratt, have you seen him?
 I mean, her.
 And who do you have with you, does she have infor… OH MY GOD!” she said, squealing that last bit and getting louder as she went.
 “LAURA!”
 She catapulted herself out of the door, picked me up in a bear hug and swung me around.
 “Mom!
 Dad!
 She’s home!” she yelled, with tears in her eyes.

 I wish I could tell you it was all peaches and cream after that, but I can’t.
 I can tell you that I was allowed to be me, and that my Dad accepted Amelia with open arms.
 I can tell you that my sister and I became besties, and we still talk every day, no matter what part of the world the Air Force takes her to.
 I can tell you that my mother never beat me again, but she didn’t exactly accept me.
 My father and mother divorced a few years later, mostly due to her infidelity.
-My stepmother, she accepted me for who I am, and we even became friends with Jimmy and his family.
+My stepmother accepted me for who I am, though, and we even became friends with Jimmy and his family.
 Deanna and I stayed best friends all through school and into college, but we drifted apart when she went to medical school on the east coast.

 Comments